george-kan/georgekan/content/about/main/index.md

 Two brothers (Cam and Brendan) try to improve various aspects of their lives: Sports, focus, reading speed, calisthenics abilities, losing body fat, you name it!
 They have an entertaining way of describing their plan, difficulties and showing how they overcome them.
 My only question is always how do they gain the weight back after their workout challenges but I think it comes down to sweets <span> &#128516; </span>

-<span style="color:black; font-size:20px">[Ali Abdaal](https://www.youtube.com/c/aliabdaal) </span>
-Ali is a doctor who is obsessed with productivity.
-He claims (but from what I have seen, it is probably true <span> &#128578;) </span> that he has read every productivity book imaginable.
-Various tips about improving time management, efficiency, money allocation etc.

 <span style="color:blue; font-size:40px"> **Investing** </span>